lcn2/pwned-pw-download/README.md

 could be the result of an integer overflow in the part of the creators of the Pwned password dataset.

-Therefore, the count should be regards as informational, and is NOT a means to determine if a given password is Pwned.
+Therefore, the count should be considered informational, and is NOT a means to determine if a given password is Pwned.